What does your GP do in pregnancy care?

 Planning your antenatal care and birth

-Your choices usually depend on:
+Your choice will usually depend on:

 - where you live (for example, whether you live in a city or in a rural area)